TROPHiT/UnityDeeplinks/README.md

 A set of tools for Unity to allow handling deeplink activation from within Unity scripts.

 ### Disclaimer
-This is NOT a TROPHiT SDK - this repo is merely an open-source contribution to developers on how to handle deeplink activations in a unified way for both iOS and Android.
+This is NOT a TROPHiT SDK - this repo is an open-source contribution to developers on how to handle deeplink activations in a unified way for both iOS and Android.
 It can be used independently and regardless of TROPHiT services in order to intercept deeplinks for whatever purpose.

 # Usage
 * Attach the *Assets/UnityDeeplinks/UnityDeeplinks.cs* script to an empty object in your scene, called *UnityDeeplinks*